Jenny Penney Artist

 Caroline Parrott creates printed aluminium jewellery for one off bespoke pieces.
 Each piece is light and attractive and can be worn at any occasion.
 Her colourful creations include, earrings, necklaces bangles and even broaches.

-Mark Vyvyan-Penney has spent many years researching the ancient methods of Bronze Castling, well before our time!!
+Mark Vyvyan-Penney has spent many years researching the ancient methods of Bronze Casting, well before our time!!
 Having perfected these arduous methods which have required him to make his own bellows, build his own crucibles and cast his own bronze, his jewellery is highly skilled and unique.
 Some has been based on artefacts found on bronze age sites in Dorset and around the world.
+He has even demonstrated his casting skills on BBC 2 Digging for Britain in 2026.

 Our Clients